dvrpc/ipd/docs/index.md

 ## 1a.
 Getting started {#one_a}

-For guidance on software prerequisites and how to run this script, see `getting_started.pdf` in the `documentation` folder.
+For guidance on software prerequisites and how to run this script, see the README.md at https://github.com/dvrpc/ipd

 ## 1b.
 Output abbreviations {#one_b}